cqfn/cqfn.github.io/pages/jobs.md

 [/home](/)

-We have a few open positions in our team, most of which are the area of code quality:
+We have a few open positions in our team, most of which are in the area of code quality:

   * Java Dev in [Artipie](https://www.artipie.org),
     [EOLANG](https://github.com/cqfn/eo),